yykids/System-Monitoring/en/console-guide.md

 Duration of monitoring setting is an important element.
 Duration is used to specify the period for which the state is maintained after the monitoring target reaches a specific threshold.
 For example, when the threshold of CPU usage is 90% or higher and the duration is 5 minutes, a notification will be sent to users defined in the group when the CPU usage of the server linked with the corresponding Notify Group has been 90% or higher for over 5 minutes.
 Even if the CPU usage is 90% or higher, no notification will be sent if the usage goes below 90% within 5 minutes.

 ### Set the Monitoring Target and Notification Target
 Connect the monitoring target server to apply the monitoring setting defined above to the user group which will receive a notification when the monitoring conditions are met.
-Click the **Server - User Intergation** button on the right side of the **Setting** button.
+Click the **Server - User Integration** button on the right side of the **Setting** button.

 At the top, specify the server to apply the monitoring setting specified in the corresponding Notify Group.
 At the bottom, specify the user group which will receive a notification when the monitoring conditions are met.
 To deselect, click the **X** button on the right side of the server or user group name or select again from the dropdown menu to deselect.